-- be a domestic dog (Canis familiaris). - be 9 months of age or older on the date of travel to New Zealand. - reside in an approved country for at least 6 months (or since birth) immediately before coming to New Zealand.
+- be a domestic dog (Canis familiaris). - be more than 12 weeks of age on the date of travel to New Zealand. - reside in an approved country for at least 6 months (or since birth) immediately before coming to New Zealand.